Sadeem-Arshad/Solar-Panel-Calculator/README.md

 - Calculates savings in rupees over years.
 - Provides tips for optimizing solar energy production.

-## Setup
-1. Clone the repository: `git clone https://github.com/your-username/SolarPanelCalculator.git`
-2. Compile the C++ code using a compiler (e.g., g++).
-3. Run the executable in a console environment.

 ## Usage
 - Enter electricity bill and requirements to get solar setup recommendations.
 - Manage profiles via the console interface.